 Some common tests used to diagnose claudication include:

-- Checking the pulses in your feet
+- Checking the pulses in your palms and feet

 - Ankle-brachial index to compare the blood pressure in your ankles to the blood pressure in your arms